All posts

 4. Network connectivity — How devices are interconnected, port utilization, and traffic patterns

 For a small provider with 10 servers in a single rack, a spreadsheet might work.
-Once you grow beyond 50 servers, multiple racks, or multiple locations, you need proper tooling.
-Mistakes in IP allocation cause outages.
-Lost track of available rack space means turning away customers.
-Manual inventory means hours wasted on audits.
+Once you grow beyond 50 servers, multiple racks, or multiple locations, proper tooling becomes valuable.
+Mistakes in IP allocation can cause outages, lost track of available rack space can mean turning away customers, and manual inventory audits can consume hours.

 Key Features to Look For